General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Equations of Propagation of Electromagnetic Signals

-and the same laws are valid for $n^\alpha$ and $l^\alpha$ (see equation \eqref{ff2}).
+and the same laws are valid for $n^\alpha$ and $l^\alpha$ (see, for example, \eqref{ff2}).
 Equations (\ref{i9})--\eqref{am} are the main equations for the discussion of the rotation of the plane of polarization and variation of the Stokes parameters.

-\subsubsection{Relativistic Description of Polarized Electromagnetic Radiation}
+\subsubsection{Relativistic description of polarized electromagnetic radiation}

-We consider propagation of plane electromagnetic waves.
-Such wave has an electromagnetic tensor $F_{\alpha\beta}={\cal F}_{\alpha\beta}+O(\epsilon)$ defined in the first approximation by equation \cite{ehlers,frolov}
+We consider propagation of a bundle of plane electromagnetic waves from the point of emission to the point of observation.
+Each of these waves have an electromagnetic tensor $F_{\alpha\beta}={\cal F}_{\alpha\beta}+O(\varepsilon)$ defined in the first approximation by equation \cite{ehlers,frolov}